 Tea Leaves as a Face Mask

-In many Asian countries such as China and Japan, tea masks are very popular.
-Many women experiment by using flour and one egg yolk mixed with green tea powder.
-They apply the mixture evenly to the face, leave it on for 20 minutes, then wash.
+In many Asian countries like China and Japan, tea masks enjoy great popularity.
+Women often experiment by mixing flour, one egg yolk, and green tea powder.
+They apply the mixture evenly to their face, leave it on for 20 minutes, and then wash it off.

 Washing the Face with Tea

-After washing your face, brew a cup of tea.
+After washing your face, brew a cup of tea such as Oolong.
 Apply the tea to your face, patting it lightly, or use a cloth dipped in tea to cover the face.
 Then, rinse your face with clean water.
 The tea color will disappear overnight.
 This method is said to help remove stains and whiten the skin, according to Chinese customs.

-After brewing tea, squeeze the tea leaves and put them into a gauze bag.
-Close your eyes and place the tea bags on them for 10-15 minutes.
-This can relieve eye fatigue, improve dark circles, and treat ocular inflammation.
+After brewing tea, squeeze the tea leaves and place them in a gauze bag.
+Close your eyes and apply the tea bags to them for 10-15 minutes.
+This relieves eye fatigue, reduces dark circles, and treats ocular inflammation.

 Using Tea Leaves as Shampoo and Conditioner